MoTrPAC/motrpac-rrbs-pipeline/README.md

   - __rrbs_pipeline.wdl__: End to end pipeline for one paired end RRBS sample
   - __custom_scripts__: scripts for data collection used in context for building docker image
   - __external-scripts__: Includes submodules to packages that contain scripts included in the docker image.
+  - __.Dockerfile__: Dockerfile to build the motrpac_rrbs image
+  - __.dockerignore__: files to ignore when sending context to the docker daemon during the docker build process

 In general the following also holds true:
   - __*\_Cromwell.sh__: files used to run wdl scripts on cromwell engine in the cloud or locally